Alberico Evani

 Alberico Evani ([albeˈriːko eˈvaːni]; born 1 January 1963), sometimes misspelled as Alberigo Evani, is an Italian football manager and former player, who was deployed as a midfielder.
-He started his club career with Milan, where he spent the majority of his playing career, winning several trophies during his 13 seasons at the club, including, three Serie A titles and two European Cups; he later also played for Sampdoria, Reggiana, and Carrarese.
+He started his club career with AC Milan, where he spent the majority of his playing career, winning several trophies during his 13 seasons at the club, including, three Serie A titles and two European Cups; he later also played for Sampdoria, Reggiana, and Carrarese.
 At international level, he represented Italy at the 1994 FIFA World Cup, where they reached the final.
-He is the current assistant coach of the Italy national football team.

 Club career

 Born in Massa, Tuscany, Evani played in Serie A 353 times with 16 goals.
 After starting out in the A.C.
 Milan youth academy, he was promoted to the A.C.
 Milan senior team, where he developed into a quick left-sided midfielder, with good technique.
 Although he was not as fast or as skilful as some of Milan's more notable players at the time, Evani's consistency, work-rate, and versatility along the left wing proved vital to the Milan senior team, especially during Arrigo Sacchi's reign, and subsequently under Fabio Capello.

 Evani was handed his debut at the age of 18 in 1981, going on to wear the Rossoneri shirt for the next 13 years.
 His honours while at Milan included two promotions from Serie B, three Serie A titles, two European Cups, two Italian Super Cups, two European Super Cups and two Intercontinental Cups, scoring the winner against Atlético Nacional in their 1989 triumph, winning the "Man of the Match Award".
 He left Milan in 1993 to join Sampdoria, the club with which he won the Coppa Italia in 1994, staying there for four years until moving to Serie B side Reggiana in 1997, and ending his career at Carrarese in 1998, in Serie C1.